RareSkills/blog/l2-calldata/l2-calldata.md

 There are a bunch of techniques to reduce total bytes of calldata, without losing the information.
 The concept is to try to encode calldata in a compact way in order to use as little bytes of calldata as possible.
 Then, the encoded data is later decoded into usable format.

-The overhead of decompressing the calldata is usually negligible compared to the gas save by compressing the calldata.
+The overhead of decompressing the calldata is usually negligible compared to the gas saved by compressing the calldata.

 The tricks discussed here will not work in every possible context.
 The amount of bytes saved heavily depend on specific business logic in the smart contract.